RaffoLuca18/Optimization-Algorithms/README.md

 # Optimization-Algorithms
-This repository will contain the codes I have written for the assignments at 30553 - Bocconi University
+This repository contains the work carried out during 30553 hosted at Bocconi University.